 Four years ago, while driving near Lindau in an industrial area I noticed a bright flash on a power pole about 100 yards ahead of my car.
 I quickly realized I had probably been photographed traveling 65 kph in a 50 kph zone.
 A few weeks later Avis charged my card about $30, not for the ticket itself, but for the admin fee to provide my name and address to the police.
 The issue ended there, however.
 I never paid the fine because no ticket ever arrived in the mail.

 Non-arrival of tickets still happens but not so much.
-In 2011 if you come afoul of one or more of Europe's many thousands of traffic cameras (known in Germany as "blitzers"), you will surely pay the rental car company's administrative fee, and are very likely receive a demand for payment, perhaps even dunning notices, by mail from the ticket-issuing agency or a private company it may have hired to collect fines.
+Rental car drivers that come afoul of one or more of Europe's many thousands of traffic cameras (known in Germany as "blitzers"), will surely pay the rental car company's administrative fee, and are very likely receive a demand for payment, perhaps even dunning notices, by mail from the ticket-issuing agency or a private company it may have hired to collect fines.

 How to Pay a European Traffic Ticket

 The question then becomes, how to pay the ticket.
-Sometimes that's not easy, principally because the ticket and accompanying correspondence are usually in a foreign language.
+Because there are hundreds of ticket-issueing agencies, there is no single answer to that question.
+Often it's not easy, principally because the ticket and accompanying correspondence are usually in a foreign language.
 Frequently the documents have a return address, phone number, and bank account numbers for an electronic funds transfer.
-To pay by bank transfer, however, you'll probably have to go in person to your bank, pay a transfer fee of about $35, and perhaps other charges, that could exceed the cost of the ticket itself.
+To pay by bank transfer, however, you'll probably have to go in person to your bank, pay a transfer fee, and perhaps other charges, that could exceed the cost of the ticket itself.
 Some call the phone number provided on the notification and give their credit card number.
 Others mail a personal check in a U.S. dollar amount that equals the euro amount of the fine.

 Tickets in Italy